inblockio/aqua-docs/Aqua_Whitepaper.md

 humans or machines.
 Identity claims issued via the AIP will help to provide the context required to meaningfully interact between accounts.

-For more on this topic please read the [Aqua Idenity Protocol](https://github.com/inblockio/aqua-docs/blob/main/Aqua_Identity_Protocol.md).
+For more on this topic, please read the [Aqua Identity Protocol](https://github.com/inblockio/aqua-docs/blob/main/Aqua_Identity_Protocol.md).

 ### Revision